 Funding Policy - TIAA/CREF has contributory and non-contributory plans.
-Contributory members contribute 4% earnings to the plan.
+Contributory members contribute a minimum of 4% of earnings to the plan.
 The College contributes 6% of earnings for non-contributory members and 10% of earnings for contributory members.
-The College's and participants' contributions for the year ended June 30, 2012 were \$1,443,355 and \$530,752, respectively.
+The College's and participants' contributions for the year ended June 30, 2013 were \$1,573,290 and \$804,461, respectively.